Ballpark Commons Development Proposal

 -An outdoor baseball stadium is proposed, with a total capacity of approximately 4,000 spectators, including about 2,500 seats.
 The stadium would serve a minor league team affiliated with the American Association of Professional Baseball and the University of Wisconsin – Milwaukee baseball team, a Division I program.
 The stadium could also host baseball tournaments and other events, and may include some associated retail uses.

--Mixed-use buildings with ground floor retail and restaurants spaces and office or apartments on upper floors are proposed.
+-Mixed-use buildings with ground floor retail/restaurant spaces and apartments on upper floors are proposed.

--Mixed-use buildings with ground floor retail and restaurant spaces and office or luxury residential apartments on the upper floors (up to 70 units) are proposed.
+-Mixed-use commercial buildings with potential for ground floor retail and restaurant spaces and office or luxury residential apartments on the upper floors (up to 70 units) are proposed.

 -Approximately 300 apartments

--Up to seven, 39-unit, three-story buildings are proposed south and east of the townhouses.
+-Six, three-story buildings are proposed.
 The unit mix would include primarily one- and two-bedroom units, some with a den.
 Buildings would include underground parking with surface lots for overflow and guests.

--The area is also envisioned to include a clubhouse, pool, passive recreational uses such as a skating pond, shelter, greenspace/openspace.
+-The area is also envisioned to include a clubhouse, pool, passive recreational uses such as a skating pond, shelter, greenspace/openspace, and trails.

 -Sidewalks and future extension of the Oak Leaf Trail are proposed.